Title

 The Philippine National Red Cross is recognized as an independent and autonomous organization, granted privileges to provide humanitarian relief, with regulations on membership, governance, and prohibitions on unauthorized use of its name and emblem.

-The State recognizes and acts in conformity with the Geneva Conventions of 1949 and their additional protocols, and the Statutes of the International Red Cross and Red Crescent Movement.
+It cites Article II, Section 2 of the Constitution (generally accepted principles of international law as part of the law of the land), the Geneva Conventions of 1949 and their additional protocols, and the Statutes of the International Red Cross and Red Crescent Movement.

 Analyze Cases Smarter, Faster